matter-labs/zksync-web-era-docs/docs/dev/how-to/send-transaction-l1-l2.md

     :::info
     - The `calldata` format is a bytestream containing the contract address and the method call data.
     - The contract ABI is required to set up the calldata for sending.
-    - See the [governance tutorial implementation](../tutorials/cross-chain-tutorial.md#call-l2-contract-from-l1) for further clarification.
+    - See the [cross chain governance tutorial implementation](../tutorials/cross-chain-tutorial.md#call-l2-contract-from-l1) for further clarification.
     :::

 ### Example code